Faizul-Bitto/learn-GoLang/08. types of functions/e. higher order function/ii. function as return value/README.md

 ## Next Steps

-- Learn about [closures and lexical scoping](../../09.%20closures/) for advanced function state management
+- Learn about [callback functions](../../f.%20callback%20function/) for event-driven programming
-- Study [method functions](../../10.%20methods/) for associating functions with types
+- Study [closure](../../../../11.%20closure/) for functions that capture variables from their environment
-- Explore [interfaces and function types](../../11.%20interfaces/) for polymorphic function behavior
+- Explore [parameters and arguments](../../../../09.%20parameters%20and%20arguments/) for advanced parameter handling
-- Investigate [concurrent programming with functions](../../12.%20concurrency/) for parallel function execution
+- Review all [types of functions](../../) to understand the complete function ecosystem